Ignacy Posadzy: Communist Poland

-Posadzy, like most other Catholic leaders in communist Poland, had to navigate an extremely hostile and often dangerous political climate.
-The communist government looked at the Society of Christ with suspicion and often created difficulties for the Society.
-Posadzy approached those challenges decisively and sought to fulfill the Society's mission, while keeping intact his integrity and that of the Society, intact.
+Posadzy, like other Catholic leaders in communist Poland, worked under a political system that imposed significant restrictions on the Church.
+The communist authorities subjected the Society of Christ to various controls and limitations on its activities.
+In response, Posadzy attempted to continue the Society's mission within the constraints imposed by the authorities.
 When the director of the communist Office for Religious Affairs came to bestow Posadzy with a honorific distinction for supposed contributions to the Polish People's Republic, Posadzy took the order, returned it to the bureaucrat and placed it in the director's coat pocket.
-Posadzy refused to be associated in any way with the Polish United Workers' Party and the communists' anti-Catholic campaign, which was regularly waged against the Catholic Church.
+Posadzy refused to be associated with the Polish United Workers' Party or to accept state distinctions, distancing himself from the government’s policies toward the Catholic Church.

-When, in 1958, he founded the Missionary Sisters of Christ the King, Posadzy evaded the communist ban on founding new religious congregations by claiming that he was simply opening another Felician convent.